bullhorn/extension-samples/README.md

 # Extension Samples
-Bullhorn offers several ways to customize the recruiter experience using code.
-There are custom tabs, custom cards, custom record actions, custom list actions, and more.
+Bullhorn offers several ways to customize the recruiter experience with code using custom tabs, custom cards, custom record actions, custom list actions, and more.
 In this repo are several examples to get you started building custom extensions fast using [Novo Elements](https://github.com/bullhorn/novo-elements).

 ### Prerequisites
  * [NodeJS](https://nodejs.org/en/) - version 10